jamerfort/iris-tz/docs/Timezones_and_Offsets.md

 ### Time Zone Names/Identifiers

 The time zone database [contains many names and aliases](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#) for specific time zones.
-Many of the entries include a country (or conteninent) and major city in the name.
+Many of the entries include a country (or continent) and major city in the name.
 For example:
 - America/New_York
 - America/Los_Angeles
 - Europe/Rome